-Most forfeiture activity occurs under federal law, and most of that is connected to the traffic in illegal drugs.
-The Justice Department established the Assets Forfeiture Fund in 1985 and realized $27 million from drug-related forfeitures that year.
-By 1992, the total take had climbed to $875 million.
-Many states followed suit by establishing their own civil forfeiture programs.
-Cities and other municipal governments have cooperated in forfeiture actions under both federal and state drug laws.
-They have used such laws on their own to deal with local concerns ranging from unsafe housing to prostitution and now for the problem of drunk driving.
+Forfeiture, the government seizure of property connected to illegal activity, has been a major weapon in the federal government’s war on drugs since the 1980s.
+The U.S. Department of Justice established the Assets Forfeiture Fund in 1985 and seized $27 million from drug-related forfeitures that year.
+As the dollar values of seized assets skyrocketed during the next decade, many states followed suit by establishing their own civil forfeiture programs.
+Cities and other municipal governments regularly cooperate in forfeiture actions under both federal and state drug laws, and have enacted their own forfeiture laws to address a wide range of local concerns, ranging from unsafe housing to prostitution and drunk driving.

 Nearly all contemporary forfeiture is civil.
-Civil forfeiture rests on the idea (a legal fiction) that the property itself, not the owner, has violated the law.
-Thus, the proceeding is directed against the res, or the thing involved in some illegal activity specified by statute.
-Unlike criminal forfeiture, in rem forfeiture does not require a conviction or even an official criminal charge against the owner.
+Civil forfeiture rests on the idea that the property itself, not the owner, has violated the law.
+Thus, the proceeding is directed against the property, or the thing involved in some illegal activity specified by statute.
+Unlike criminal forfeiture, civil forfeiture does not require a conviction or even an official criminal charge against the owner.
 This is the source of its attractiveness to law enforcement and its threat to those concerned about abuse or circumvention of constitutional protections.